 Online only lenders don’t have branches that you can visit.

-* It’s easy to compare the offerings of various online only lenders, using brokers and comparison sites, to find the best deal.
+- It’s easy to compare various online only lenders using brokers and comparison sites to find the best deal.

-* Applying for small business finance through an online only lender comes with risks.
+- Applying for small business finance through an online only lender comes with risks.
 It’s harder to take action if things go wrong.
 You can’t just walk into a branch and ask to speak to the manager.
 You need to be sure that the company you’re using is a trusted and established lender.
-Be careful not to be swept up in a scam.
+Make sure you’re not swept up in a scam.

 Types of products offered: